 “When someone asks, "How are you doing?" don't respond with "Fine," or worse, a complaint about being overworked.
 Instead, share an accomplishment or something you just learned… I'm great -- I just resolved a bug in the system that should save everyone a lot of headaches."

 Celebrate achieving 6 months of learning and growing in your new job.
-But learning and improving does not stop here so continue to look for ways to enhance your performance.
+Learning and improving does not stop here, though, so continue to look for ways to enhance your performance.
 In today's changing workplace, tasks, goals, and expectations are constantly changing.
-You may have inherited new projects or assignments that weren't a part of your job description.
-Continuing to ask for development, feedback and coaching from your supervisor regularly and throughout the year, means there should be no unwelcome surprises when it comes time for your performance review.
+You may have inherited new projects or assignments that weren't a part of your previous job description.
+Continuing to ask for development, feedback and coaching from your supervisor regularly and throughout the year means there should be no unwelcome surprises when it comes time for your performance review.

 - Providing and Receiving Feedback, with Debra Benton